astronomer/docs/astro/deploy-dbt-project.md

 :::tip

-If you have a dbt project in a different location than your Astro Project, such as a different folder in your local environment or at a different path, you can specify the mount path.
+If your dbt code is accessed at a different path or folder than the default path, specify the mount path.

 ```bash